Jesus was a Word of God. What is a messenger, if not a Word of God?

-Jesus makes it clear he was the messenger of God:
+Jesus makes it clear he was a messenger of God:

 “The word which ye hear is not mine, but the Father’s which sent me,” -John 14:24

-The “word of God” mentioned in John 1:1 is not Jesus.
-Jesus is a word but not the first word
+However, the “Word of God” mentioned in John 1:1 is not Jesus.
+Jesus is a Word but not the first Word.

-To say he only spoke one word puts limits on his ability.
+To say God only spoke one word puts limits on his ability.